ryandata/camgdp_docsy/content/en/docs/CAMGDP_07_29.md

 Founded in 2020.
 Offers coverage of current events in Kazakhstan and Uzbekistan and journalistic investigations.
 Available in Kazakh, Uzbek and Russian.

 13. [Azattyq] (https://www.azattyq.org/)
-Kazakhstani branch of Radio Free Europe/Radio Liberty, a US Congress-funded broadcasting organization.
+Kazakhstani branch of Radio Free Europe/Radio Liberty, a US government-funded broadcasting organization.
 Offers coverage of current events in Kazakhstan, as well as various editorial projects.
 Available in Kazakh and Russian.

 14. [Eurasianet.org] (https://eurasianet.org/)
 Founded in 1999, based at Columbia University’s Harriman Institute.
 Offers coverage of current events in Central Asia and South Caucasus.
-Available in English and Russian.
+Available in Kazakh and Russian.

 15. [The Diplomat] (https://thediplomat.com/)
 Founded in 2002, based in Arlington, Virginia.
 Offers coverage of current events in Central Asia.
 Available in English.